hdelzein/lidar3DObjectDetection/README.md

 <img src="img/intensity_img.jpg"/>

 ## Section three.
 Compute height layer of the BEV map (ID_S2_EX3)

+- Make use of the sorted and pruned point-cloud lidar_pcl_top from the previous task
+- Normalize the height in each BEV map pixel by the difference between max. and min. height
+- Fill the "height" channel of the BEV map with data from the point-cloud

 Compute height layer of the BEV map (ID_S2_EX3) in function 'bev_from_pcl':